 4. Lower your cost of living

-To achieve your goals, it may be necessary to lower your cost of living.
-These include your housing, transportation, healthcare, and food expense.
-If you focus on the big expenses, you’ll have a bigger impact on your bottom line.
+To achieve your goals, lower your cost of living including housing, transportation, healthcare, and food expense.
+Focusing on the big expenses results in a bigger impact on your bottom line.

 - Consider refinancing your mortgage, negotiating your rent or moving to a less expensive location.